vishalj7/jekyll-now/_posts/2018-02-05-Convolutuon-Neural-Networks.md

 ![an image alt text]({{ site.baseurl }}/images/cnn_classification.png "Classification Layer")

+Below is the full architecture that I talked about above:

 ![an image alt text]({{ site.baseurl }}/images/cnn_architecture.png "The whole architecture end to end.")